aerizostudios/martify-site-4ec0a/content/pages/index.md

         image: images/energetic-aluminum.png
         image_alt: App users welcoming a new member
         content: >
-          With martify you can create a hyperlocal marketplace in just a few steps with no coding.
+          With Martify you can create a hyperlocal marketplace in just a few steps with no coding.
         actions: []
       - title: 'Anywhere, any device'
         image: images/Online connection-bro (1).svg